TechnologyRediscovery/codenforce/docs/inspections/fins.md

 ![inspection details](img/newfins_details.png)

 ## Choosing a space type {#spacetype}
 Once your inspection details are in good shape, users actually conduct pass/violate determinations by choosing a space type to inspect.
-Start this process with the all-import *Inspect new space* button located at the top of the Inspect space panel.
+Start this process with the all-important **Inspect new space** button located at the top of the Inspect space panel.

 ![Inspect a new space](img/newfins_inspect.png)